US defends partnership with UK and Australia after the French blast 'brutal' decision - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jeff Zeleny, Katya Krebs and Jennifer Hansler contributed to this report.
+CNN’s Jeff Zeleny, Katya Krebs, Jennifer Hansler, Alex Marquardt, Kylie Atwood and Hande Atay Alam contributed to this report.

 Comments